Most dog owners love to see and take pictures of their dogs. We need to journal our dog’s journey through life visually.

 Dog photo tricks: Drop the pose

 Surprise them!
 Don’t give them a chance to pose.
-The expressions caught on surprised pictures are usually priceless!
+The expressions caught on surprised pictures are usually priceless.

-Action shots are a bit harder since you don’t want them to be just a blur.
-Most cameras today have an action or sport setting.
-Don’t forget to change the setting when your dog is playing, jumping, or running.
+Most cameras have an action or sport setting.
+Remember to change the setting when your dog is playing, jumping, or running.

-To lock in an action shot, the button on most digital cameras can be pressed halfway down to “lock-in” the action.
-Then press all the way down to expose it.
+To lock in an action shot, the button on most digital cameras can be pressed halfway down to “lock in” the action.
+Then, press all the way down to expose it.

 Watch your backgrounds